pauldijou/pauldijou.github.com/blog/2014-07-13-prismicio-when-happiness-met-disappointment.md

 });
 ~~~

+This feature is for "quick and dirty" hacks if you could say, and allowing you to customize "native" fragments.
+Because otherwise, you could also have done that with a custom fragments.
+Rather than having two attributes, a `blockquote` could be a custom fragments grouping a StructuredText for the content and a simple text for the author.
+It is way more intuitive in the UI and it's easier to create its own `renderFragment`.

-As you can see, I like a lot this `renderFragment` method, but I think we can make it even better!
+I like a lot this `renderFragment` method, but I think we can make it even better!
 Right know, we can only specify / override for all the application.
 That's super cool but limited... and if you have read carefully until now, you should know that I don't like limitations.
 This method should be at least at 3 different levels:

 * Document instance
 * Document type